hakan-demirli/FQ-Control-Center/hps/README.md

     For some reason both accuracy and performance of HOG was worse than DNN.
 - **Why not use Tensorflow or Pytorch for DNN inference.
 Why OpenCV?**
     I haven't tried pytorch.
 Tensorflow was slower than OpenCV.
-- **How did you decide on tracker algorithm and DNN model**
+- **How did you decide on DNN model**
-    Performance >= all
+    It was the fastest one that is also compatible with OpenCV DNN inference.
+- **How did you decide on Tracker Algorithm?**
+    Trial and error.
+    - TrackerMIL -> Slow and inaccurate.
+A lot of false positives.
+    - TrackerMOSSE -> Really fast.
+But, it takes time to lock on to a target.
+    - TrackerKCF -> Kinda slow but accurate.
+    - TrackerBoosting -> Buggy and slow.
+    - TrackerTLD -> Like KCF but a bit buggy?
+    - TrackerGOTURN -> Deep learning based tracker.
+Buggy as hell.
+    - TrackerMedianFlow -> Fastish but there are some false positives.
+    - TrackerCSRT -> Accurate but slow.

 ## How to Deploy the app
 - Copy OpenCV shared libraries into a folder.
 In this case its the plugins folder.
 And export it.
-    - ```export LD_LIBRARY_PATH=/root/nn/plugins```
+    - ```export LD_LIBRARY_PATH=/root/fq_control_center/plugins```
 - Select display.
     - ```export DISPLAY=:0```
 - Run the app.
     - ```./fq_control_center```

-TrackerMIL -> slow and inaccurate.
-A lot of false positives TrackerMOSSE -> really fast.
-But it takes time to lock on to a box TrackerKCF -> kinda slow but accurate
-TrackerBoosting -> buggy and slow
-TrackerTLD -> like KCF but a bit buggy?
-TrackerGOTURN -> Deep learning based tracker.
-Buggy as hell.
-TrackerMedianFlow -> Fast but there are some false positives TrackerCSRT -> Accurate but slow